anetczuk/cpp-memory-performance/doc/comparison/README.md

 ![i7 performance of single-thread linked list](i7/cllist_st_data_plot_comparison_log.png "i7 performance of single-thread linked list")

 Results of linked list shows significant benefits of using cache.
-For small lists (up to 128 KB) performance is simillar to std::vector.
+For small lists (up to 128 KB) performance is similar to std::vector.
 Beyond point of 2 MB performance highly depends on *RAM*.

 #### Impact on multiple threads and processes